-The school would likely be deemed an occupier (CII study text, M96 Liability insurances, 2022) of the premises as they are responsible for the daily management of the premises and invite pupils and others on to the premises.
+The school would likely be deemed an occupier (CII study text, M96 Liability insurances, 2025) of the premises as they are responsible for the daily management of the premises and invite pupils and others on to the premises.
 As occupier, they have a duty to ensure that visitors are 'reasonably' safe for the purpose of their visit.
 It should be noted that an occupier must consider that children are generally less careful than adults.
 The school in this case must therefore be responsible for ensuring that any work done on the premises, especially during school hours is carried out with due care and safely.

 In relation to contractors under the Occupiers' Liability Act 1957, the occupier (i.e. the school in this case) must ensure that any construction or maintenance work is undertaken by a competent contractor.
 This would likely mean checking that the contractor employed had good references and completed works safely and to a high standard.
 The school would also need to check the contractors risk assessments and method statements to ensure they were in place and suitable for the task.
+If the school made reasonable checks, there is a 'competent contractor' defence under the Occupiers Liability Act 1957.